microservices-2/microservices-dashboard/README.md

 ```
 bower install
 ```
-And finally using gulp to serve the resources:
+And finally using gulp to serve the resources using the configuration file:
 ```
-gulp serve
+gulp serve:conf
 ```

 ## Screenshots